- Business Feng Shui

 * Traditional Chinese stroke calculation is based on Kang Xi Dictionary whereas Simplified Chinese is not

 First based on bazi reading perspective your child have not entered his or her 10-Year Luck Pillar 十年大运.
 Secondly your baby Chinese name will frequently be address by grandparents, relatives and other elder, this carries the “invisible” help.
-Lastly the most important reason to counter any imbalance or disharmony or deficiency in your child birth’s profile.
+Lastly the most important reason is to counter any imbalance or disharmony or deficiency in your child birth’s profile.

 The system i suspect originated from Japan 日本熊崎氏姓名學.
 How this comes about my guess is most Japanese names are 4-character instead of 3.
 So to apply on a 3-character Chinese name, most go around this problem creatively.
 They put “1” stroke (like “x” in math) on top of a surname to form 天格.

 In my opinion, how is it possible that all 2 character name 外格 is bad?
 Here are some successful 2-character Chinese name 马云, 林峰, 陶喆, 朱茵, 那英, 张宇, 鲁迅, 赵薇, 岳飞…